 Click the link below...

 When it came time for my daughter to take junior golf lessons, she really wasn't wanting to do it.
-Although she like to go to the golf course with her Dad, standing on a practice tee and being scrutinized after hitting every golf ball was not her idea of fun.
+Although she liked to go to the golf course with her Dad, standing on a practice tee and being scrutinized after hitting every golf ball was not her idea of fun.

 Little did I know at the time that what she really wanted to do was rake the sand.
 Crazy kid!
 Haha

 The way golf was taught to children has really changed since I was a kid and even since my daughter was a kid.
-Back then it didn't matter how many were in a group they would line us up on the driving range and have us flail away and flail away and flail away.
+Back then it didn't matter how many were in a group and they would line us up on the driving range and have us flail away and flail away and flail away.